 Means

 Transfer (n=3) Non-Transfer (n=3)

-Chemistry 3.33 3.00
+Chemistry 3.33 3.33

-Physics 4.00 3.33
+Physics 4.00 4.00

 Calculus 3.67 4.00

-Engineering 4.00 4.33
+Engineering 4.00 4.00

-Writing 4.00 4.00
+Writing 4.00 3.33

-Speaking 3.00 4.00
+Speaking 3.00 3.33

-Computer Skills 3.33 4.00
+Computer Skills 3.33 4.33

-Additionally, respondents express a high level of confidence in their abilities as S-STEM Scholars, with all agreeing that they are confident they can produce high quality work and succeed at SUNY Poly (see Figure 6, next page).
-Most (>80%) also agree that they: feel comfortable approaching faculty for help; see the value of engineering in everyday life; are interested in discussing engineering subjects outside of their courses; and have a solid understanding of available engineering careers.
-However, half or more express uncertainty or disagreement when asked whether they are confident they can become involved in student study groups and know where to find research resources.
+Additionally, respondents express a high level of confidence in their abilities as S-STEM Scholars, with nearly all agreeing that they are confident they can produce high quality work and succeed at SUNY Poly (see Figure 6, next page).
+Most (>55%) also agree that they: feel comfortable approaching faculty for help; see the value of engineering in everyday life; are interested in discussing engineering subjects outside of their courses; and have a solid understanding of available engineering careers.
+However, most express uncertainty or disagreement when asked whether they are confident they can become involved in student study groups and know where to find research resources (see Figure 6, next page).

-Figure 6: Confidence at SUNY Poly (n=6)
+Figure 6: Confidence at SUNY Poly